Newsletter

 ST MATTHEW’S PARISH CHURCH REDHILL

-NEWSLETTER FOR SUNDAY 16th NOV 2025
+NEWSLETTER FOR SUNDAY 8th MARCH 2026

 Through worship and outreach, God’s love is revealed in the community it serves.
-Together we navigate and explore the fullness of life offered to us through Christ.
+Together, we navigate and explore the fullness of life offered to us through Christ.
 Whether strong in the faith or filled with questions and doubts, all can find space here with God.
 Based on the teaching of Jesus, St Matthew’s is an open, inclusive, and growing church.
 Please contact any member of the staff or welcome teams to get involved in the life of the church.

 You can use this link to sign up to receive the newsletter via email.